 This does not apply to anyone who hunts small game in more than one party in one day.

-This does not apply to any Big Game License or any tag issued as a part of a hunting license nor does this section apply to hunting of migratory birds and river otter.
-No person may kill nongame birds except English (house) sparrows, rock pigeons, Eurasian collared-doves and European starlings.
-Blackbirds, grackles, crows and magpies may be killed when doing or about to do depredation.
+This does not apply to any Big Game License or any tag issued as a part of a hunting license nor does this section apply to hunting of migratory birds.

 Protected Animals